zeitspace/gatsby-source-apiserver/README.md

 ## Dummy Node

-If the API server return the empty array, this plugin will create the dummy node for initialize Gatsby Graphql Schema (for handling graphql error when it build).
-The dummy node will have field `id: 'dummy'`:
+This plugin will automatically add the dummy node for initialize Gatsby Graphql Schema (for handling graphql error if some field is missing).
+The dummy node will have field `id: 'dummy'`, you should exclude dummy node from `createPage()`

 ```
 egdes.node.id === 'dummy'